-10 A full description of the multi-purpose atmospheric chemistry box model CAABA/MECCA (Chemistry As A Boxmodel Application / Module Efficiently Calculating the Chemistry of the Atmosphere) has already been published elsewhere (Sander et al., 2005, 2011a).
+A full description of CAABA/MECCA has already been published elsewhere (Sander et al., 2005; R. Sander et al., 2011).
 Here, we only present new features that have been implemented after version 3.0.
 Section 2 describes all changes related to the chemical mechanism of MECCA.
 In Sect.
 3 we show several new options for calculating photolysis rate coefficients in the model.
+Section 4 presents new features that are only useful when MECCA is coupled to a global (3-dimensional) base model.